Washington Medical Marijuana

 • Post-Traumatic Stress Disorder (PTSD)

-Can You Grow Medical Marijuana in Washington?
+Who Can Prescribe Medical Marijuana In Washington?

-Yes.
 Before a patient can legally use medical marijuana in Washington, the patient must complete registration and be listed in the medical marijuana database.
 However, Washington medical marijuana database registration cannot be completed until an applicant obtains a medical marijuana authorization from a healthcare practitioner.

 Note that not all healthcare practitioners can issue medical marijuana authorizations.
 Under the medical marijuana program, a bona fide physician-patient relationship must exist between the healthcare practitioner and the applicant before an authorization may be valid.
 Other requirements for healthcare practitioners are contained on the healthcare practitioner information page on the Department of Health Website.